 A student who is unable to complete a course for valid reasons (poor health, major change in job location, etc.) must submit to the course instructor a formal request to defer completion of the course work.
 If the reason is deemed appropriate, the student will receive the grade INC (Incomplete) for the course.
-When the required work is completed, the appropriate grade will replace INC. An INC must be corrected within one year or a grade of "F" will be assigned.
+When the required work is completed, the appropriate grade will replace INC. An INC must be corrected within one semester or a grade of "F" will be assigned.
 In general, a student must complete a substantial portion of the semester (usually two-thirds of the semester or more), to qualify for a grade of INC. Withdrawal is the appropriate action for a student who must discontinue participation in a course before completing two-thirds of the semester.
 A student who withdraws from a class without formal notification to the Registrar or who stops participating without authorization will receive a failing grade (F).

 Make-up Examination Policy

 A student who misses a final exam because of a valid reason, shall be permitted to take a make-up exam within three weeks after the term has ended.

 Students who initially register for credit in a course and request a change in status will be advised by the course instructor as to the available and appropriate options.
 All changes for matriculated students must be approved by the program director and official notification of the change must be provided to the Registrar via the TouroOne Portal.